Rigidity of stable marginally outer trapped surfaces in initial data sets: Introduction

 We later specify our study to asymptotically flat data and show that, in a wide setting, unbounded stable MOTS do not exist at all unless the spacetime in question is Minkowskian.

 \begin{theorem2} Let $(M,g,k)$ be an initial data set of dimension three in boosted harmonic asymptotics.
-If it contains a complete, properly embdedded stable MOTS $\Sigma$, then $(M,g,k)$ isometrically embeds in the Minkowski spacetime as a spacelike slice. \end{theorem2}
+If it contains a complete, properly embdedded\footnote{Of course, in saying this, it is implicitly assumed that the surface in question is non-compact.} two-sided stable MOTS $\Sigma$, then $(M,g,k)$ isometrically embeds in the Minkowski spacetime as a space-like slice. \end{theorem2}

 We refer the reader to Section \ref{sec:def} for the precise definition of the class of data mentioned here.
-In this Introduction, we shall limit ourselves to say that this includes as special cases: \begin{itemize} \item{data in harmonic asymptotics (as defined in \cite{EHLS11}), which were proven to be a dense class in general asymptotically flat initial data sets with respect to the topology of weighted Sobolev spaces (see Section 6 of \cite{EHLS11});} \item{the $t=constant$ slices, in isotropic coordinates, of the Kerr-Newman spacetime (thus including, as special cases, Schwarzschild, Kerr and Reissner-Nordstr\"om data) as well as boosts thereof}. \end{itemize}
+In this introduction, we shall limit ourselves to say that this includes as special cases: \begin{itemize} \item{data in harmonic asymptotics (as defined in \cite{EHLS11}), which were proven to be a dense class in general asymptotically flat initial data sets with respect to the topology of weighted Sobolev spaces (see Section 6 of \cite{EHLS11});} \item{the $t=constant$ slices, in isotropic coordinates, of the Kerr-Newman spacetime (thus including, as special cases, Schwarzschild, Kerr and Reissner-Nordstr\"om data) as well as boosts thereof}. \end{itemize}

 It is certainly appropriate to mention here the article \cite{CS14}, which is joint work with R. Schoen, where we show that the rigidity Theorem 2 is essentially sharp by constructing asymptotically flat initial data sets that have large ADM energy and momentum and are \textsl{exactly trivial} outside of a solid cone (of given, yet arbitrarily small opening angle) so that they contain plenty of complete, stable MOTS of planar type.
 A posteriori, this strongly justifies our requirement that the metric $g$ in the previous statement has some nice asymptotics at infinity.
 Moreover, such \textsl{flexibility} result turns out to allow the construction of new classes of $N$-body solutions of the Einstein constraint equations.